Rock-n-Prog/web-ts-monorepo-starter-pack/packages/api/README.md

-# TreeView tRPC routers and configs
+# ACME tRPC routers and configs

-tRPC routes and context definitions for TreeView apps.
+tRPC routes and context definitions for ACME apps.

 This package uses:

-- [`packages/database`](../database): Prisma client and models definitions
+- [`packages/db`](../db): Prisma client and models definitions

 ## Setup